NYUAD-CRC/crc-docs/source/hpc/accounts/index.rst

 ----------------------

 #.
-Follow the instructions this :doc:`page <account_new>` to request an new account on Dalma.
+Follow the instructions this :doc:`page <account_new>` to request an new account on the HPC.
 #.
 Ask your sponsor to approve the request.
 Follow the instructions in this :doc:`page <account_approval>` to approve account request.
 #.
 You cannot submit jobs until you pass our online training.
-Click this: :ref:`Dalma Trainig <training>`
+Click this: :ref:`HPC Trainig <training>`

 .. toctree::